 Ensuring a high standard of support, Right Guard are vetted by a member of the National Police Chiefs Council (formerly ACPO).
 This allows Right Guard to deploy staff under the Community Safety Accreditation Scheme (CSAS).
 Each Street Marshal is vetted by Kent Police, before undertaking a two-day CSAS course; CSAS provides a framework for public and private bodies to work in partnership with the police.
 Marshals must also hold a Security Industry Authority (SIA) licence, and receive training in the use of body worn cameras and first aid.
 Having successfully passed all elements, Marshals receive an ID card from the Chief Constable of Kent, stating which accredited powers they hold.

-The main aims of the scheme are twofold — to safeguard students as they move through specific areas of Canterbury, and to promote positive community relations.
+A twofold approach The main aims of the scheme are twofold — to safeguard students as they move through specific areas of Canterbury, and to promote positive community relations.
 Marshals operate in pairs, one male, one female, and always ensure one first aider is on each shift.
 In many cases, the Marshals assist students who have become lost, as is often the case for those who have just moved to the area, or those who have become vulnerable under the influence of drugs or alcohol.
 In each case, Marshals will step in and escort students to where they need to go, or help them to safely access transport home.
 The Marshals also encourage students to act responsibly as they walk through residential areas, and they will ask individuals to close doors and windows, and perhaps turn the volume down, in the event of a noisy house party.

 Street Marshals are deployed throughout the academic year, starting in Freshers' Week and continuing with patrols every Wednesday, Friday and Saturday night, from 11pm to 5am.
 The patrol areas are predominantly in residential areas of Canterbury, and additional patrols may be requested for specific events such as St. Patrick’s Day, Halloween, or Graduation.
 The following video shows a typical night for the Marshals: